CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: CARMA: bottleneck congestion management with karma

 Accordingly, the \emph{average payment} is computed by aggregating Eq.~\ref{eq:payment} over all commuters, i.e.,

-To preserve the integer value of karma, $\ceil{\bar{p}(d,\pi)}$ is randomly distributed to some commuters and $\floor{\bar{p}(d,\pi)}$ to the others.
-Specifically, the mass of commuters receiving $\ceil{\bar{p}(d,\pi)}$ units of karma is given by $f(d,\pi) = \bar{p}(d,\pi) - \floor{\bar{p}(d,\pi)}$.
+To preserve the integer value of karma, $\ceil{\pbar(d,\pi)}$ is randomly distributed to some commuters and $\floor{\pbar(d,\pi)}$ to the others.
+Specifically, the mass of commuters receiving $\ceil{\pbar(d,\pi)}$ units of karma is given by $f(d,\pi) = \pbar(d,\pi) - \floor{\pbar(d,\pi)}$.
 This yields the following karma transition probabilities, conditional on the outcome $o$:

-Note that Eq.~\ref{eq:bottleneck-karma-tranistions-o} does not explicitly depend on the departure time $t$, but we write a dependency here for generality.\footnote{This allows further extensions on the redistribution rule, e.g., a non-uniform redistribution based on the departure time.} It is straightforward to verify that Eq.~\ref{eq:bottleneck-karma-tranistions-o} is continuous in $(d,\pi)$.
+Note that Eq.~\ref{eq:bottleneck-karma-tranistions-o} does not explicitly depend on the departure time $t$, but we write a dependency here for generality.
+We will consider time-dependant redistribution schemes in Section~\ref{sec:non-uniform-redistribution}.
 Finally, we can construct the karma transition function as